Agiley/Majestic-SEO-Api/README.markdown

 It is based on the Majestic SEO connector but has pretty much been rewritten from scratch.

 The original script/test-files included now reside in script/.
-All of them haven't been completely upgraded yet, but they will.
+All of them haven't been completely upgraded yet, but they will be upgraded eventually.

 ## Installation ##
 ```